SoldierDown/work_space/this_is_us/README.md

-# CS 523
+# This Is Us
-This repo is for course CS 523 Computer Graphics@Rutgers University
+This is my personal project which records those beautiful moments with family and friends.